 Insolvency Lawyers legally represent clients as secured creditors interested in liquidating their collateral.
 They also undertake the sale through judicial proceedings, auctions and private dispositions of foreign and domestic properties including factories, inventory and receivables, manufacturing houses, office buildings, securities, shopping centers, textile mills and other financial assets.
 This may involve negotiations and, where ever necessary, court cases with other stakeholders like unsecured creditors.

 Insolvency and restructuring advocates should have in-depth knowledge about enforcing security, advising clients who are on the brink of bankruptcy, insolvency or restructuring and the like on termination of existing contracts.
 Businesses need experts skilled in maintaining access to IP Portfolios with the help of IP-license rights in distressed situations in close association with Intellectual Property lawyers.
-When structuring transactions, the experience to advise certain structures and covenants to protect the interests of our clients in the event of the insolvency of the opposite party is crutial.
+When structuring transactions, the experience to advise certain structures and covenants to protect the interests of our clients in the event of the insolvency of the opposite party is crucial.

 Insolvency litigation: Enforcement of rights in distressed supply chains